Palacio de Torre Tagle: Façade

-The exterior part presents a remarkable and asymmetrical façade, a characteristic that gives it agility and harmony, with a carved portal, in stone in the first body and in stucco in the second, in the most charming Liman Baroque, in whose upper part the noble coat of arms of the Torre Tagle family in which the legend reads:
+The exterior part presents a remarkable and asymmetrical façade, a characteristic that gives it agility and harmony, with a carved portal, in stone in the first body and in stucco in the second, in the most charming Liman Baroque.
+The upper part of the portal incorporates the noble coat of arms of the Torre Tagle family in which the legend reads:

 "Tagle se llamó el que la sierpe mató y con la infanta casó."